 Through a complete array of chiropractic services and healthy lifestyle approaches, Dr. Cara Hacht & Dr. Joann Ivy will help you learn how to maintain harmony of your mind, body and spirit.

 It is important to note that in most cases you will not receive a chiropractic adjustment at your first visit.
 Our number one priority is creating a care plan that is specific to your needs and wants based on our findings.

 We are pleased to offer two in-house licensed massage therapists (L.M.T.’s) to assist you or a loved one!
 Reach out to us to schedule an appointment.

 *Massage therapy hours vary to main office hours.

-The office of Cara Hacht D.C.
+The office of Cara L. Hacht D.C.
 P.A. delivers quality chiropractic care and massage therapy to the communities of Pasco County and surrounding areas.
 We welcome patients of all ages, from newborns to those in their golden years.

 We are dedicated to providing our patients with prompt, professional and friendly service.
 Our goal is to ensure the complete satisfaction of every patient, while offering knowledgeable service in a supportive and caring environment.

 We know that you have a choice of chiropractors and appreciate your consideration.
 Our hope is that you will feel confident in our ability to meet your expectations and know that our patients are always our number one priority.